-Stale, contaminated nuts and pretzels served in a culture dish are standard fare in most bars.
+(CNN) — Stale nuts and pretzels are standard fare in most bars.

-But some establishments across the country aren't only taking their countertop cuisine to new levels -- bomboloni, gougères, croque monsieur! -- they've decided to give it to patrons on the house.
+But some establishments across the USA aren't only taking their countertop cuisine to new levels -- bomboloni, gougères, croque monsieur -- they've decided to give it to patrons on the house.

 1. Crunch-fried hominy

 While fried chicken is the star at this James Beard-recognized Southern indulgery, the crunch-fried hominy is the snack that keeps drinkers sated, free of charge.

 Chef Jeff McInnis provides a menu packed with other cuisine beloved by ladies and gents who are more than picky when it comes to Southern food.

 No. 9 Park

 No. 9 Park, Boston

 If you haven't tried a gougère, yet -- a baked savory choux pastry of dough and cheese -- it's time you started.